tomwhross/pdb-tutorial/README.md

     Enter post-mortem debugging of the traceback found in sys.last_traceback.
 ```

 While both methods may look the same, `post_mortem() and pm()` differ by the traceback they are given.
-I commonly use `post_mortem()` in the `except` block of a try, except
+I commonly use `post_mortem()` in the `except` block.
-catch.
 However, we will cover the `pm()` method since I find it to be a bit more powerful.
 Let's try and see how this works in practice.

 Open up the python REPL by typing `python` in your shell in the root of this project.
 From there, let's import the `main` method from the `main` module and import `pdb`
 as well.
-Let's play the game until the we get the exception after trying to type `Y` to continue the game.
+Play the game until the we get the exception after trying to type `Y` to continue the game.

 ```shell
 >>> import pdb